debug-evac/assembler/man/en/assembler-format.5.md

 Some instructions, macros and directives require immediates to perform actions.
 Immediates are either in decimal, binary or hexadecimal format.
 By default the decimal format is assumed.
 To interpret immediates as binary or hexadecimal, the prefix **0b** and **0x** must be used respectively.
 Optionally binary or hexadecimal can be interpreted as signed numbers by suffixing the immediate with **s** or **S**.

+Operations that take immediates as arguments can also take symbols.
+Symbols are constants emitted by the directive **.eqv**.
+See more regarding this directive in [DIRECTIVES][].

 The following immediates are valid:

     0b10          ; 2
     0b10s         ; -2
     0x14          ; 20
     0x14s         ; 20
-    205
+    SYMBOL        ; Valid if symbol has been emitted by .eqv 205
     -12